 An effective by-product of the Future Land Use designations is the application of unique planning techniques, such as clustering.
 Clustering is one of the most effective tools for preserving wetlands during development, when applied properly.
-Currently, clustering is encouraged in Planned Developments, the Wekiva River Protection Area (Objective FLU 14 Revitalization of Major Corridors) and the East Rural Area (Policy FLU 11.4 Rural Cluster)
+Currently, clustering is encouraged in the Wekiva River Protection Area (Objective FLU 2.3 Preservation of the Natural Resources and the Rural Character of the Wekiva River Protection Area) and the East Rural Area (Policy FLU 3.1.8 Rural Cluster Development).

-Development).
 There are demonstrated examples of the success of this technique in Seminole County (Alaqua Lakes, Magnolia Plantation).
+Additionally, the preservation or creation of contiguous open space is encouraged in Planned Developments through compact development.